-- How do you run test cases on the program? - System level: could run code and check results by hand. - Please don't do this. - Humans are slow, expensive, and error-prone. - Exception exploratory and acceptance testing. - Test design requires effort and creativity. - Test execution should not.
+- How do you run test cases on the program? - System level: could run code and check results by hand. - Limit how often you do this. - Humans are slow, expensive, and error-prone. - Exception exploratory and acceptance testing. - Test design requires effort and creativity. - Test execution should not.